-As if the four main sections of the LSAT weren’t hard enough, surprise: there’s a bonus round called the LSAT Experimental Section.
+As if the three main sections of the LSAT weren’t hard enough, surprise: there’s a bonus round called the LSAT Experimental Section.

 Because it is so complex, the test materials go through rigorous analysis.
 The final stage in test development for the LSAT is to literally beta-test the materials with real test-takers.